interaction-lab/MoveToCode/Docs/README.md

 ## How to Use
 1. Clone locally
 2. Navigate and open `MoveToCode/Docs/index.html` in a local browser.
 You can do this by the following:
-  a.
-Double clicking the html file within your OS's file explorer
+  - Double clicking the html file within your OS's file explorer
-  b.
-Putting the local file path within a browser's search bar e.g `file:///E:/UnityProjects/MoveToCode/Docs/html/index.html`
+  - Putting the local file path within a browser's search bar e.g `file:///E:/UnityProjects/MoveToCode/Docs/html/index.html`
-  c.
-Opening MoveToCode in Unity editor, `Window > Documentation with Doxygen > Generate Documentation > Browse Documentation`
+  - Opening MoveToCode in Unity editor, `Window > Documentation with Doxygen > Generate Documentation > Browse Documentation`